 Inexperience also tends to play a major role in kayaking injuries and fatalities.
-The Outdoor Foundation indicated nearly 10 percent of all kayakers in 2012 were under the age of 17.
+The Outdoor Foundation indicated nearly 10 percent of all kayakers in are under the age of 17.
 There is no boater safety education course required in Florida for those participating in paddle sports like kayaking.

 Other risk factors identified by the advocacy group include:

 - Insufficient skill level

 - Paddling alone or in a group of less than three

 - Improper or inadequate dress

 - High water